sunfishcode/basic-text/docs/Background.md

    convention, [even Windows Notepad].

 Lossy text conversion implicitly translates plain CR and CRLF into newline, which is a common convention.
+Python calls this behavior [Universal Newlines].

 By default, lossy text conversion translates NEL, LS, and PS into U+20 which, which for those rare formats which recognize these scalars at all, is